lipeng1667/HomeAssistantBackend/readme.md

 For better process management in production:

-1. Install PM2 globally:
+1.Install PM2 globally:

 ```bash
 npm install -g pm2
 ```

-2. Start the application with PM2:
+2.Start the application with PM2:

 ```bash
 # Using ecosystem config (recommended)